ChainAgnostic/CAIPs/CAIPs/caip-275.md

 When this is done for personal reasons, the user should be aware that the serverless function will be public and anyone can access it.
 Therefore, it is recommended to use a service that provides, at least, rate limiting to avoid abuse.

-## Direct authentication flows resolution
+## Direct Authentication Flows Resolution

 There are a few cases where the `authenticator` record can be set to the authentication flows directly.